henrw/Gatsby-personal-website/example/content/project/mask/index.md

 ---

 ## Introduction
 This is the course project for VG 101 Introduction to Programming conducted with Chenhao Zheng.
-It is actually **my first CS project**.
+It is actually **my first CS project** where I had my first taste of UI development.
+Looking back on it, there are many things we did well and not so well in the sense of UI design, e.g. discoverability, learnability, understandability, etc.

 Th motivation of this project is the disastrous COVID-19 spreading all around the world at that time.
 Due to its sudden strike, the shortage of medical resources, such as masks, inevitably occurred.
 To slow down the spreading of COVID-19, tons of masks from all over the country and the world should be transported to the cities in need.
 However, it is tricky to plan the mask distribution and estimate the real-life outcome, e.g. the Red Cross’ redistribution of mask in Wuhan causing discontentment among citizens in Hubei Province.